-PROJECT INVESTMENT COMPLETION Ohio River Bridges Project \$2,600,000,000 December 2016 Parklands of Floyds Fork \$125,000,000 April 2016 New Dixie Highway \$50,000,000 Spring 2018 in the renovation of this historic building, which is now office and artist studios."
+PROJECT INVESTMENT COMPLETION Ohio River Bridges Project \$2,600,000,000 December 2016 Parklands of Floyds Fork \$125,000,000 April 2016 New Dixie Highway \$50,000,000 Spring 2018 all citizens and to adapt to a greener future, while maintaining the unique character of our neighborhoods.
+Additional plans such as Sustain Louisville, Vision Louisville, Move Louisville, and Healthy Louisville 2020 all contribute to the mayor's vision and to the everyday and long term actions of city employees to provide our citizens with a better quality of life."